Arseni10Lk/Natural-selection-simulator/ReadMe.md

 Feature name | Description | Status
 -----|---------|:-----:
 Video rendering | To allow for stable frame rate which is comfortable for the observer in case of big simulations.
 The data should be saved as a result of simulation and then played without any additional calculations
-Matplotlib graphics | Implementeed as an animated plot, not very pleasant to watch but clear and easy to work with. | In progress
-Mutations | Traits from survivors of one generation are inherited by their children with a certain mutation range.
+Mutations | Traits from survivors of one generation are inherited by their children with a certain mutation range. | In process
 Plants | Act as a food source, are stationary, the growth is stimulated by dying organisms.
 Later, specific adaptations and species of plants can be added, for example to simulate symbiotic relationship formation.
 Ecosystems | Two ecosystems with the transition zone in-between both having different conditions (so that different genomes survive in different ecosystems)
 Prey/hunter concept | Some creatures can eat others while others can eat "usual" food or plants.
 Can be used to proove Lotka-Volterra equations (realtionship between the populations of prey and hunters)
 Pygame graphics | The main simulation visualisation should be moved from `matplotlib` to `pygame`.
 Textures can be added to make the simulation more pleasant to watch.
 Behavioral evolution | Has 2 potential imlementation options.
 More complicated option is to include neural network and that would allow to simulate group behaviour and escape strategies.
 Sexual dimorphism | The fact that male and female organisms of the same species have slightly different look and adaptations.
 Would allow to simulate handicap principle if implemented.
-Separate file for visualiations mehtods | Everything related to visualisation should be moved to a different python file. | Done
+Matplotlib graphics | Implementeed as an animated plot, not very pleasant to watch but clear and easy to work with. | Done Separate file for visualiations mehtods | Everything related to visualisation should be moved to a different python file. | Done

 Short-term:
 Feature name | Description
 -----|---------
-Closing a figure without an error | Process the command of closure Adding sensing radius for organisms | This will serve as basis for adding mutations in the future.
+Adding sensing radius for organisms | This will serve as basis for adding mutations in the future.
 Also, create slightly more intelligent behaviour for the organisms.